Looking for incredibly charming and simply the best beach towns in Texas for your next beach getaway?

 IB Magee Beach Park is an amazing natural beach with golden sand.

-If you love fishing, then you should definitely head to Port Aransas.
+If you love fishing, then you should definitely head to Port Aransas and its attractions.

 This is known as the fishing capital of Texas.